All Episodes

 What does Hillary have to do?

-And there are negatives too.
+And there are negatives, too.

 What can they do to blow it?

-That would give him trouble, growing his base.
+What would Trump do that would give him trouble growing his base?

 What could Hillary do that could amplify what the negatives about her already are?